 HOW MUCH SHOULD I APPLY FOR?
 Community Impact grants are made from numerous unrestricted and field of interest funds established by donors to the CFMC.
-Approximately \$2 million is available each year.
-Eligible organizations have two application options:
+Approximately \$1.6 million is available each year.
+The timeline and review process depend on the grant amount requested:

-Community Impact grants (\$15,001-\$50,000) OR Small grants (\$5,000-\$15,000)
+Small Community Impact grants (\$10,000-\$20,000) OR Community Impact grants (\$20,001-\$50,000)

 COMMUNITY IMPACT GRANTS typically fund programs larger in scope and scale.
 Successful applicants will demonstrate a track record of effectiveness and the capacity to articulate and measure impact.
-The CFMC expects to fund larger Community Impact grants with the average grant award of \$25,000.
-These applications are reviewed by volunteer grant subcommittees composed of volunteer CFMC Board and community members who represent a range of perspectives and expertise.
-The grant subcommittees review requests and recommend grants to the CFMC Board of Directors, which has final authority in all grantmaking decisions.
+The CFMC expects to fund larger Community Impact grants with the average grant award of \$30,000.
+These applications are reviewed by staff and presented to a volunteer grant committee whose members represent a range of perspectives and expertise.
+The committee recommends grants to the CFMC Board of Directors, which has final authority in all grantmaking decisions.